anselmrothe/ggplot/README.md

-# Introduction to plotting in R with ggplot
+# Plotting in R with ggplot